-Section 1.
-An employee shall be allowed to take leave with pay to participate without pay and at no further cost to the university, in a search and rescue operation within Oregon at the request of any law enforcement agency, the Director of the Oregon Department of Aviation, the United States Forest Service or any certified organization for Civil Defense for a period of no more than five (5) consecutive days for each operation.
-The employee, upon returning to duty at the university, will provide to the university documented evidence of participation in the search operation.
+An employee shall be allowed to take leave with pay to volunteer at no further cost to the university, in a public emergency operation within the State of Oregon that is at the request of a Local, State, or Federal agency.
+The leave shall be for a period of no more than ten (10) work days per calendar year.
+The employee, within ten (10) work days of returning to duty at the university, will provide to the university documented evidence of participation in the operation and accurately report the time in the Employer's timekeeping system.